tjhickey724/discrete_math/notes/propositional_calculus/TruthTreeMethod.md

 The Truth Tree method is a graphical approach to searching for counterexamples, that is interpretations which make E1,...,En true but which make C false.
-If not such counterexamples can be found, the C must be true whenever E1,...,En are true.
+If no such counterexamples can be found, the C must be true whenever E1,...,En are true.

 The first step is to write down the formulas E1,...,En, and the negation of the conclusion C
 ```